 Dr. Wendi Manuel-Scott, Associate Professor in the School of Integrative Studies and the Department of History and Art History, has joined our center as a senior scholar.
 Her teaching and research focus on how the past shapes our current understanding of freedom and justice, as well as how students can become more culturally responsible for well-being.
 She has been recognized for her distinguished work on diversity and inclusion, winning Mason’s inaugural Alcalde Family Medal for Excellence in Diversity and Inclusion.

 “Wendi brings vast experience and depth to our work at the intersections of diversity, inclusion, and well-being,” says Dr. Nance Lucas, our center’s executive director.
+Lucas and Manuel-Scott will lead Mason's new Inclusive Well-Being Collaborative together.
+As co-chairs, they will lead a group working to implement key strategic initiatives on diversity, inclusion, and well-being at Mason.

 Helping people learn more about – and practice – well-being is something Manuel-Scott prioritizes because, “I want others to understand that well-being is about deconstructing systems of oppression (racism, sexism, and classism) so that all people can be respected, valued as full human beings, and allowed to create vibrant joyful lives rooted in their identities, culture, and experiences," she says.
 "Well-being practices must include anti-racist/anti-sexist engagement because if my actions silence or marginalize historically oppressed people they can’t be well-being practices.
 My well-being must be about interdependency, authenticity, and empowerment.”